Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 Florence to Bologna drive on the map (courtesy of Google Maps)

-If you are also planning to visit the beautiful countryside and tour smaller towns and villages, you could indeed rent a car and drive to both cities.
-In that case, you may also check our guide to the best towns in Tuscany and some suggestions for places to visit in Emilia Romagna as well as San Marino.
+If you are also planning to visit the beautiful countryside and tour smaller towns and villages, you could rent a car and visit Florence and/or Bologna for a day.
+In that case, you may also check our guide to the best towns in Tuscany and some suggestions for places to visit in Emilia Romagna, as well as San Marino.

 Red high speed train from Florence to Bologna